This independent study is based on a webinar recorded on October 24, 2013.

 - Describe counseling interventions for clients who are at risk for IPV and HIV.

 The independent study is FREE of charge.
-It requires a brief registration process and participants can request a Certificate of Participation at no charge upon completion of an online evaluation.
+It requires a brief registration process (see below) and participants can request a Certificate of Participation at no charge upon completion of an online evaluation.

 Continuing Education (CE)

-A $15 fee for a continuing education (CE) certificate will be charged.
-There is no fee for a certificate of participation.
+There is no fee for a continuing education (CE) certificate or for a certificate of completion.

-Cardea Services is an approved provider for continuing nursing education by the Washington State Nurses Association Continuing Education Approval & Recognition Program (CEARP), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+JSI is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Upon successful completion of this CE activity, 1.5 contact hours will be awarded.